ibm-cloud-docs/speech-to-text/formatting.md

 Korean redaction has the following differences:

 -   The smart formatting feature is not supported.
 The service still performs numeric redaction for Korean, but it performs no other smart formatting.
 -   Isolated digit characters are reduced, but possible digit characters that are included as part of Korean phrases are not.
-For example, the character `이`in the following phrase is not replaced by an `X` because it is adjacent to the following character:
+For example, the character `이`in the following phrase is not replaced by an `X` because it is next to the following character:

     `이입니다`

-    If the `이` character were separated from the following character by a space, it would be replaced by an `X`, as described in [Numeric redaction results](#numeric-redaction-results).
+    If the `이` character was separated from the following character by a space, it would be replaced by an `X`, as described in [Numeric redaction results](#numeric-redaction-results).

 ### Numeric redaction results
 {: #numeric-redaction-results}